becky82/mteh/extra_chars/province_abbreviations.md

 > ![电](./license_plate_photos/电.jpg)

-which is not a province, but indicates an eletric vehicle.
+which is not a province, but indicates an electric vehicle.
 The character 使 also occurs on license plates for diplomats.

 You'll also encounter province abbreviations in the names of types of cuisine, e.g.: